 A good microphone, no lack of comfort, durable build – the Recon 70 delivers on all fronts.

-But if you need a budget headset that can handle music as well as gaming, it’s not the best option.
-Additionally, it also doesn’t fare well outdoors due to the relatively short cable.
+But if you need a budget headset that can handle music as well as gaming, it’s not the best choice you can make.
+In addition, it also doesn’t fare well outdoors due to the relatively short cable.

 If you’ve got the extra bucks, you won’t regret investing them into something a bit more expensive like the Stealth 600, but all in all, the Recon 70 gets an A for Awesome so long as you don’t plan on using it for music.